Xilinx/Vitis-AI-Copyleft-Model-Zoo/yolov7/README.md

 ## YOLOv7

 ### Hardware friendly changes
-- Change the activation operation from SiLU to HardSiLU
+- Change the activation operation from SiLU to HardSiLU in quantization

 ### Prepare